2021 was a big year for cryptocurrency. But what’s next in 2022?

 What new regulation could mean for investors

-Recent proposed legislation could make it easier for the IRS to find cases of tax evasion when it comes to crypto, though investors should already keep records of any capital gains or losses on their crypto assets.
-But the new rules may also make it easier for investors to properly report crypto transactions.
+The $1.2 trillion bipartisan infrastructure bill signed by the president in November includes crypto tax reporting provisions that could make it easier for the IRS to track crypto activity among Americans.
+Even before the new legislation, that’s why experts say investors should keep records of any capital gains or losses on their crypto assets.
+The new rules may also make it easier for investors to properly report crypto transactions.

 Regulatory announcements can also affect the price of cryptocurrency in already volatile markets.
 Market volatility is why investing experts recommend keeping any cryptocurrency investments to less than 5% of your total portfolio and never invest anything you’re not OK with losing.